skolbot.AI Chatbot for Schools

 Sources: Skolbot median results (18 institutions, 2024-2025), A/B test (22 sites, Sept โ€” Dec 2025), cohort analysis (8,000 sessions, 2025).

 Methodological note.
-The improvement includes the combined effect of the chatbot and parallel funnel optimisations (programme pages, simplified forms).
+The improvement includes the combined effect of the chatbot and parallel funnel optimisations (program pages, simplified forms).
 The chatbot alone does not account for 100% of the gain.
-But it is the chatbot that made the optimisations measurable โ€” without conversation analytics, ABA would not have known what to optimise.
+But it is the chatbot that made the optimisations measurable โ€” without conversation analytics, PBA would not have known what to optimise.

 Key success factors